-The Points Based System (PBS) reflects the new changes in the UK Border Agency’s (UKBA) immigration rules which were initially introduced in March 2009.
+The Points Based System (PBS) reflects the UK Visas and Immigration (UKVI) rules and includes the concept of Sponsorship, in which education providers must be licensed by the UKVI.
+Queen’s University is a Tier 4 Sponsor and has a UKVI Sponsor Licence.
 Under PBS students who wish to enter the UK apply under Tier 4 (General) Student Visa.

 The CAS number will be included in a letter called a ‘CAS statement’ which will be sent to you by the Admissions and Access Service.
 This will have important information that you need for your visa application.

 Important note: A CAS statement (including a CAS number) will only be sent to those applicants who have firmly accepted an unconditional offer of a place.
 It is important therefore that you inform the Admissions and Access Service as soon as possible whether you wish to accept or decline your offer.

 The web page How do I obtain my CAS will explain the process.

 Check your CAS statement carefully when you receive it.
 If you notice any errors with any element of your CAS statement, please inform the Admissions and Access Service as soon as possible.
 This includes errors with course start and end dates, course titles and level of the course.